MEPs slam UK for violating EU police database

 The leaked report disclosed other worries.

-The UK is part of the so-called 'Five Eyes' intelligence sharing alliance composed of the Australia, Canada, New Zealand and the United States.
+The UK is part of the so-called 'Five Eyes' intelligence sharing alliance composed of Australia, Canada, New Zealand and the United States.

 The US Patriot Act also compels US companies contracted by the UK to hand over data, should it be requested.

-Note: This piece was updated on 10 January 2020 at 13:33 to include a statement from the UK government